Who we are

 As the leading kidney research charity in the UK, nothing is going to stop us in our urgent mission to end kidney disease.
 We’re here to be heard, to make a difference, to change the future.
 This is a disease that ruins and destroys lives.
 It must be stopped.

 Over the past 60 years, our research has made an impact.
 But kidney failure is rising, as are the factors contributing to it, such as diabetes and obesity.

 Today, we are more essential than ever.

-There are around 3.5 million people living with kidney disease in the UK, treatments can be gruelling and currently there is no cure.
+Over 3 million people in the UK are living with the severe stages of kidney disease, treatments can be gruelling and currently there is no cure.
 Only research will end this and nobody can do it but us, by offering kidney patients and their families hope for the future.
 We’re taking it on.
 But we can’t do it without you.

 - Prevent kidney disease by finding ways to see it coming and stop it happening.

 - Protect people from reaching kidney failure by learning how to spot disease early, halting disease progression, and repairing kidney damage.

 - Treat: Transform treatments by making dialysis more tolerable and making transplants last longer until better alternatives are available.